Mixture of Soft Prompts for Controllable Data Generation: Experimental Setup

 \paragraph{Controlled Text Generation} We also test methods that condition on the attributes during generation to encourage label preservation.
 We consider a Conditional LM (CLM), which fine-tunes GPT2 to produce an example utterance when given a serialized representation of the attribute label~\citep{anaby20conditionlabel}.
 Another direction performs weighted decoding of the logits during inference, where we use DExperts for constrained text generation~\citep{liu21dexperts}.
-Lastly, we consider a conditional variational auto-encoder (CVAE)~\citep{hu17tcgt, Xia20cgbert} that learns to generate attribute constrained outputs by sampling from the latent space between the encoder and decoder.
+We also consider a conditional variational auto-encoder (CVAE)~\citep{hu17tcgt, Xia20cgbert} that learns to generate attribute constrained outputs by sampling from the latent space between the encoder and decoder.
+We additionally examine a lexically-motivated baseline, Keyword2Text (K2T) where the probability distribution is shifted toward target keywords during decoding time~\citep{keyword2textpascual}.
+Lastly, we experiment with a prompt-tuning baseline (PT) that uses GPT-4 to generate synthetic examples.
+This includes an option that applies our denoising technique (PT + Denoising) before training on the downstream task.
+All rhese techniques exhibit a stricter adherence to labels, but may lack diversity.